epfl-dlab/WikiHist.html/README.md

 To facilitate downloading the data, we provide two alternative ways to get the data:

 1. a torrent-based solution (recommended :eight_spoked_asterisk:)
-2. a Python scripts in the `downloading_scripts` directory of this repo.
+2. a Python script in the `downloading_scripts` directory of this repo.
-**Note:** Using the scripts, you can download either all data or only revisions for specific Wikipedia articles.
+**Note:** Using the script, you can download either all data or only revisions for specific Wikipedia articles.

 ### Option 1: Torrent-based solution